Plankske/hb-virtual_switch/README.md

 - **Stateful Switches:** Once triggered, reoccurrence of the keyword/phrase will not change the switch state until it is manually reset.
 - **Non-stateful Switches:** The switch will not be retriggered until the timer has expired.

-*Note:* Repeated triggering of a non-stateful switch will not extend nor reset the timer.

 ---
 ### Found a Bug?